processing/art-plus-code/_curriculum/05_02-Lessons.md

 ---
 # This is the frontmatter
-title: "Movement, Collaboration & Harmony: Technical Steps" # Title and Heading 1
+title: "Movement, Collaboration & Harmony" # Title and Heading 1
 permalink: /movementCollaborationHarmony-steps/ # Give your page a permalink
 published: true